All Flashcards

 Define 'distantly related keys'.

-Keys that don't share many pitches or chords, creating contrast and tension.
+Don't share many pitches or chords, creating contrast and tension.

 Define 'tonic'.

-The root note of a key; the tonal center.
+The root note of a key.

 Define 'mode'.